mia-platform/documentation/docs/release_notes/platform_6-0-0_releasenotes.md

 In the DevOps Console marketplace you will now find a new ready-to-code plugin named **function service**.
 The Function service allows you to map functions to endpoints to be executed without creating a fully-fledged dedicated microservice.
 You can find more info [here!](https://docs.mia-platform.eu/docs/runtime_suite/function-service/configuration)

 * **Design Microservices** - **New Flow Manager**
-In the DevOps Console marketplace you will now find a readey-to-code plugin named **flow manager**.
+In the DevOps Console marketplace you will now find a ready-to-code plugin named **flow manager**.
 The Flow Manager is a saga orchestrator.It is capable to manage flows structured by using the Architectural pattern named Saga Pattern and, in particular, the Command/Orchestration approach.
 You can find more info [here!](https://docs.mia-platform.eu/docs/runtime_suite/flow-manager/index)

 * **DevOps Console** - **New product documentation available!**
 From today you can consult a new and improved version of the product documentation accessible from this [link!](https://docs.mia-platform.eu/)